fluxnetart/fluxnetart.github.io/_pages/program.md

 The intricate nature of our planet’s future and the uncertainties it carries offers countless opportunities for us to promote climate action and nurture healthy ecosystems.
 The bridge between the scientific achievements necessary for these goals and actual global change is constructed by our collective imagination.
 While both scientists and artists share a creative curiosity to observe and interpret how the world works, scientific outreach efforts often fail to lead society to fully feel and understand environmental change in a way that is empowering.
 This in turn limits the segment of the population that is inspired by science and driven to contribute to sustainable futures.

-To break these barriers and reimagine transformative engagement with the public we are piloting <i>flux</i><b>Art</b>, an artist in residency program in partnership with the Patricia Valian Reser Center for the Creative Arts (<a href = "https://prax.oregonstate.edu/">PRAx</a>).
+To break these barriers and reimagine transformative engagement with the public we are piloting <i>flux</i><b>Art</b>, an artist in residency program in partnership with <a href = "https://prax.oregonstate.edu/">PRAx</a>.
 This novel outreach initiative aims to contemplate this biosphere’s breath, both to illuminate flux science in the general public’s imagination and to strengthen communication between academics and society toward more actionable research.

 <figure>
   <img src="https://fluxnetart.github.io/images/metolius.JPG" class="center">